GSA/fpki-guides/_includes/apple_trust_store_installation.md

 3. When prompted, download a copy of COMMON to your _{DOWNLOAD_LOCATION}_.
 4. Click the *Spotlight* icon and search for _terminal_.
 5. Double-click the Terminal icon (black monitor icon with white ">_") to open a window.
-6. Verify that the certificate's hash matches the SHA-256 Thumbprint in the certificate details above:
+6. Verify that the certificate's hash matches the SHA-256 Thumbprint in the certificate details above:<br />

     ```
 	$ shasum -a 256 {DOWNLOAD_LOCATION}/fcpca.crt